• Skip to primary navigation

 Cathedral of Saint John the DivineNew York

 Guided experiences enhance classroom curricula through a variety of entry points.
 Cathedral Educators lead programs that support Common Core Learning Standards on a variety of subjects.
 All programs can be adapted to your group's needs.
 From learning about Architecture and Geometry, Math in the Real World, Medieval Journeys, Immigration, Civics, Art and Architecture Workshop, the Cathedral is an experience that engage students.
-Educator=led Tours and Workshops range from Kindergarten to College.
-We welcome all Homeschool groups.
+Educator-led Tours and Workshops range from Kindergarten to College.
+Homeschool groups are welcome.

 American Folk Art MuseumNew York